vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

 ![png](../images/2nd_post_linear_programming/output_12_1.png)

-Ok, here we go, we can see here that it appears that premium per $1k of coverage is more expensive at shorter terms and longer terms.
+Ok, here we go, we can see here that it appears that premium per $1k of coverage is more expensive at shorter and longer terms.
 I speculate that shorter terms have some fixed transactional costs in them and longer terms are more expensive simply due to the fact that the longer the term the higher likelyhood of an event happening during that term period.

 ```python
 df_matrix.head(2)
 ```
-Glimpsing at our dataframe below, we can see our premium_per_thousand metric.
-If we know exactly the term we want and have a coverage amount range (and assume all insurers to be equal); we now have a metric that enables us to select the most attractively priced policy.
-It's simple and elegant without a lot of complicated data science and math methods/tooling.
+After taking a glimpse at the dataframe below, we can clearly see the premium_per_thousand metric.
+If we know exactly the term we want and have a coverage amount range (and assume all insurers to be equal), we now have a metric that enables us to select the most attractively priced policy.
+It’s simple and elegant without a lot of complicated data science and math.

 <div>